FindMySchool LogoFindMySchool

 Do not be misled by the name.
 Hutton Church of England Grammar School is not a selective grammar school but a popular state comprehensive for boys aged 11 to 16, with a co-educational sixth form.
 Founded in 1500, it carries the weight of five centuries of history, yet the atmosphere is distinctly grounded.

 Located just outside Preston, the school serves a broad catchment.
 It balances a reputation for sporting excellence—particularly on the rugby pitch—with a supportive Christian ethos.
-Results at GCSE are strong, placing the school comfortably in the top quarter of schools in England, though the sixth form performance is more mixed.
+Results at GCSE are solid, though the sixth form performance is more mixed.

 The red-brick façade and extensive grounds signal a school with heritage.
 However, under the leadership of Mrs Nicola Moran, Hutton focuses firmly on the present.
 The school describes itself as a "Christian community," and this is tangible in the daily rhythm of collective worship and the emphasis on courtesy.